PartyDAO/party-protocol/docs/governance.md

     ```
 2. Either cancel or finalize the auction.
     - Cancel the auction if the auction was never bid on and `minExpiry` time has passed.
 This will also return the NFT to the party.
     - Finalize the auction if someone has bid on it and the auction `duration` has passed.
 This will transfer the top bid amount (in ETH) to the Party.
-It is also possible someone else finalized the auction for us, in which case the Party already has the ETH and this step becomes a no-op.
+It is also possible someone else finalized the auction already, in which case the Party already has the ETH and this step becomes a no-op.

 ### ListOnOpensea Proposal Type

 This proposal type *ultimately* tries to list an NFT held by the Party on OpenSea (Seaport 1.1).
 Because OpenSea listings are limit orders, there is no mechanism for on-chain price discovery (unlike a Zora auction).
-So to mitigate a malicious proposal listing a precious NFT for far below its actual worth, this proposal type will first place the NFT in a Zora auction before creating an OpenSea listing.
-The durations for this mandatory Zora step are defined by the global values `GLOBAL_OS_ZORA_AUCTION_TIMEOUT` and `GLOBAL_OS_ZORA_AUCTION_DURATION`.
+To mitigate a malicious proposal listing a precious NFT for far below its actual worth this proposal type will first place the NFT in a Zora auction that must end without receiving any bids before creating an OpenSea listing *if* the proposal was not passed unanimously.
+If it was passed unanimously or the NFT listed is not a precious, this step is skipped.
+The durations for this Zora step are defined by the global values `GLOBAL_OS_ZORA_AUCTION_TIMEOUT` and `GLOBAL_OS_ZORA_AUCTION_DURATION`.

 #### Proposal Data